manishrana7/icet-manish/doc/userguide/source/advanced/get_cluster_count.rst

 ===============

 A cluster vector is essentially a count of clusters averaged and aggregated in a compact form.
-Sometimes it may of interest to study the underlying cluster counts rather than the cluster vector.
+Sometimes it may be of interest to study the underlying cluster counts rather than the cluster vector.
 In a binary alloy with species A and B, for example, one may wonder how many nearest neighbor pairs are A-A, A-B and B-B, respectively.
 To facilitate such analyses, icet provides a cluster counts